jenapung/metro_departure/README.md

 # @params stop - the stop ID (eg. 'FAIR')
 def difference_in_time(route, direction, stop) departure_time = datetime_from_departure(route, direction, stop)
-  # Raise an error if the last bus for the day has already left
-  raise 'Last bus for the day has already left' unless Date.today.day == departure_time.day
   # Get the difference in seconds between the two dates
   difference = ((departure_time - DateTime.now) * 24 * 60 * 60).to_i
   # Calculate the minutes and seconds remaining